0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 1.1.b : Verification

-Now to verify this HDL, we'll simply use random write on A3, and read after each write on both address.
+Now to verify this HDL, we'll simply use random write on A3, and read after each write on both addresses.
 We then compare to a therorical golden state update in software in the testbench.

-We also add small tests at the end to test the 0 constant, It's simple but helps us getting used to cocotb.
+We also add small tests at the end to test the 0 constant.

 Note that we use small timer delay to test out the async properties of our design.